-I’ve noticed that a lot of beginner traders will see an earnings beat and automatically assume that everything is good.
-However, this might not be the case, as the company could post an earnings beat while also lowering their earnings guidance. i.e. During the earnings report, they could lower their predictions for future sales or profits.
-This lowered guidance may frighten investors off and lower the share price.
+I’ve noticed that a lot of beginner traders will see an earnings beat and automatically presume that everything is good.
+However, this might not be the case.
+A company can post an earnings beat while also lowering their earnings guidance. i.e. During the earnings report, they could lower their predictions for future sales or profits.
+This lowered guidance can frighten investors and lower the share price.

 Sell before other traders sell.

 Because “profit taking” is so prevalent after a good earnings report, many traders feel as though they need to sell before other traders begin to sell.
 If I think that other traders are going to lock in their profits and drive the price down, I am more likely to sell myself.
 Then, if it does drop, I can simply buy it back on the dip.
 If it doesn’t drop, who cares?
 I made my profit and I can simply move onto the next stock.

 The volume after a company reports earnings often provides large hedge funds with the opportunity to exit a large position without knocking down the price of the stock.
 If the ER is a beat, then there will be plenty of buyers to prop up the price and help them unwind their position.